PM Lee, DPM Wong did not disclose Iswaran’s arrest as it is CPIB’s call to make: PMO

 “It is also not a case of PM Lee and DPM Wong abdicating their responsibility to disclose such information.”

 The PMO said ministers have to let the CPIB independently decide on the release of operational information.
-“CPIB must be afforded the necessary time and space it needs to conduct a proper, thorough, and independent investigation,” it added.
+“CPIB must be afforded the necessary time and space it needs to conduct a proper, thorough and independent investigation,” it added.

-Minister in the PMO Indranee Rajah instructed the Protection from Online Falsehoods and Manipulation Act (Pofma) office to issue a correction direction to Political Sophistry.
+Minister in the PMO Indranee Rajah instructed the Protection from Online Falsehoods and Manipulation Act office to issue a correction direction to Political Sophistry.

-As required, the blog has posted a correction notice at the top of the article and at the top of the main page of their website.
+As required, the blog has posted a correction notice at the top of the article and at the top of the main page of its website.
 This is so that readers can read both versions and draw their own conclusions, the PMO said.